DonaldWhyte/deep-learning-with-rnns/contents.md

 * Equivalent to the straight line equation from before
 * Linearly splits feature space
-* Modelled after a neuron in the human brain
+* Modeled after a neuron in the human brain

 [NEXT]
 ![perceptron](images/perceptron.svg)